alexdon256/Power_System_State_Estimation_with_CUDA/docs/MEASUREMENT_DEVICES.md

 **Important**: All query methods (`getMeasurementsFromDevices()`, `getCurrentVoltageMeasurement()`, etc.) query telemetry each time they're called, so they **always return the latest values**.
 There's no caching - updates are immediately visible.

+**Performance Note**: The system uses direct pointer linking for optimal performance. `Bus` and `Branch` objects store direct pointers to their associated `MeasurementDevice` objects, eliminating hash map lookups.
+This provides O(1) access to devices and measurements.

 ### Convenience Methods for Current Values

 Buses and branches provide convenience methods to get current measurement values directly: